Written by Michael VanDerLaan

 A common problem we see with amateurs is standing too close to the golf ball.

 It should be noted that many great putters also prefer to have their eyes slightly inside the ball instead of directly over it.
-This is because some peoples eyes are configured in a way that the line looks straight to them from this perspective and it doesn’t when they are looking straight down on top of it.
 If this is the case for you, typically you will match up with more of an arc putting stroke since you are standing slightly farther away from the golf ball.

 RELATED: Dave Pelz Putting Tutor Reviews